-In ShipStation, you have the ability to create USPS, Canada Post, FedEx, and UPS return labels at the same time as your shipping labels.
+In ShipStation, you have the ability to create return labels at the same time as your shipping labels for USPS, Canada Post (commercial accounts only), FedEx, and UPS.
 This is helpful if you'd like to include a return label with the shipment, and make the return process seamless for your customers.

 You can create these return labels on a per-order basis, or you can create an automation rule to select this option for all (or a specific selection) of orders.

-There are a few things to keep in mind when including return labels with your outgoing shipments...
+Keep the following in mind when including return labels with your outgoing shipments: